 A GEDSI responsive program

-Is based on a clear understanding of barriers faced by different marginalised groups and an intention to address these barriers at different levels - household, community, organisational and institutional.
+Clear understanding of barriers faced by diverse groups with intent to address them at multiple levels - household, community, organisational, institutional.

-Addresses both practical needs and strategic interests, supporting women, people with disabilities, people of diverse genders and sexualities, and marginalised groups to have increased access to and control over WASH resources.
+Supports practical needs and strategic interests of diverse groups to have increased access and control over resources and benefits.

 A GEDSI transformative program

-Explicitly challenges harmful social norms and power imbalances to change the position of women, people with disabilities, people of diverse genders and sexualities and marginalised groups.
+Explicitly challenges harmful social norms and power imbalances to change the position of women, people with disabilities, LGBTQIA+ people and other marginalised groups to support equal representation at all levels.

-Seeks to support the voices of those with lived experience and understands the intersections between different oppressions.
+Seeks to support the voices with lived experience.
+Understands intersections between different oppressions.

-Includes GEDSI strategies that are appropriately resourced, including supporting local rights holder organisations.
+Twin-track GEDSI strategies are appropriately resourced, including supporting local RHOs in advancing their own rights agendas in social and

 Reflects the principle of transformation starting with oneself.